 The Cotswolds is one of the best walking holiday destinations in the UK.
 You will find some of the best hikes in England in this picturesque corner of the country.

 The 800 square mile area of natural beauty is steeped in history and dotted with quintessential English picture-perfect towns.
 The Roman city of Bath on the southern edge of the Cotswolds the most famous.

-Green rolling hills and chocolate box villages make every outing in the Cotswolds a treat for the whole family.
+The green rolling hills and quaint villages of the Cotswolds are one of those quintessential England experiences.
 However, it is waking holidays and day hikes where the Cotswolds comes into its own.

 In this guide, you’ll find everything you need to know to plan a Cotswolds walking holiday whether you’re looking for multi-day hikes like the Cotswold Way, short walks or day hikes.

-Or, it may be one of the popular pub walks in the Cotswolds that tickles your fancy.
+Or, it may be one of the popular pub walks in the Cotswolds to sample some classic British food that tickles your fancy.
 You’ll find all the best trails in the Cotswolds here.

 The Best Walks in the Cotswolds